Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: Lifelong Learning under Continually Drifting VRP Tasks

-Real-world deployments often exhibit continual task drift driven by evolving factors such as business growth~\cite{MARKOV2020104798,math12010028,YTO}.
-Under a fine-grained time discretization, the task can be approximately stationary within a single step, yet two consecutive steps are governed by related but different tasks.
-Reflecting practical cases, in the continually drifting lifelong learning scenario, multiple different tasks arrive sequentially over time.
-Specifically, training of totally $T$ time steps is conducted on a sequence of tasks $\{P_{1},\dots,P_{T}\}$, where $P_{t}\neq P_{t'}$, $\forall t\neq t'$.
-Training at each step on the corresponding task is inherently insufficient, since neural solvers typically require a large number of steps to learn a single stationary task sufficiently~\cite{POMO,INViT,li2024enhancing,feng2025lifelonglearner}.
+\paragraph{Continual Drift in the View of Task} \bc{Following the common formulation of VRP tasks in neural solver studies,} a VRP task $P$ in this work is defined as a problem instance distribution in fixed settings, such as scale~\cite{li2024enhancing,POMOMTL}, node-coordinate distribution~\cite{EL-DRL,LLR-BC}, constraints~\cite{zhou2024MVMoE,UniCO,ConstraintDegrees}, and the distance measurement~\cite{feng2025lifelonglearner}. \bc{As observed, VRP instance distribution would continually drift.} Under a fine-grained time discretization, the task can be approximately stationary within a single step, yet two consecutive steps have related but different tasks.
+In this case, learning of totally $T$ time steps is conducted on a sequence of tasks $\{P_{1},\dots,P_{T}\}$, where $P_{t}\neq P_{t'}$, $\forall t\neq t'$.
+Training at each step on the corresponding task is inherently insufficient, since neural solvers typically require a large number of steps (epochs) to learn a single stationary task sufficiently~\cite{li2024enhancing,feng2025lifelonglearner,POMO,INViT}.

 The periodically stationary scenario studied by existing works~\cite{li2024enhancing,feng2025lifelonglearner,LLR-BC} assumes each task remains unchanged for $n$ learning steps before the time step $t$ that the next task arrives, i.e., $P_{t’} = P_{t}$, $ \forall t'\in\{t-n,\dots,t-1\}$, where $n \gg 1$ so that sufficient per-task training is available.
-Compared with the periodically stationary scenario, the continually drifting scenario departs in that (i) no sufficient per-task training is guaranteed, and (ii) task distributions drift continuously over time steps rather than remaining constant over long intervals.
+Compared with it, the continually drifting scenario departs in that (i) no sufficient per-task training is guaranteed, and (ii) task distributions drift continuously over time rather than remaining constant over long intervals.

 While plasticity is essential for adapting to new tasks, stability is also important.
 A solver should preserve performance on earlier tasks, as instances of them may re-occur and newly encountered tasks could be near-variants of past ones.
-The overall goal in the continual drifting scenario is to learn a solver that can produce high-quality solutions for instances drawn from any seen task of any time step.
+The overall goal is to learn a solver that can produce high-quality solutions for instances drawn from any seen task of any time step.